4 days tour from Fes to Merzouga

 Day 1: Fez – Azrou – Midelt – Erfoud – Merzouga

-4 days tour from Fes to Merzouga, we will pick you up from your hotel / Riad in the morning after breakfast and drive you via the Middle Atlas mountains and cedar forests to Merzouga.
+On the first day of our 4 days tour from Fes to Merzouga, we will pick you up from your hotel / Riad in the morning after breakfast and drive you via the Middle Atlas mountains and cedar forests to Merzouga.
 Pass through Ifrane, a lovely ski resort, and Azrou, a significant center of crafts specializing in cedar woodwork.
 After passing via the Zad Pass (2178m/7146ft).
 Following a series of stops, We continue on to Erfoud and Errachidia through the Ziz Valley, which is lined with palm trees, and arrive at Erfoud, where we will visit the 380 million-year-old fossil quarries and see how they work and produce various artifacts.
 After that, we arrive at the massive Merzouga and Erg Chebbi sand dunes.
 You’ll be able to watch the sunset and how the color of the dunes changes during the remainder of the day.
 Dinner and lodging are included.

 Day 2: Merzouga – Rissani – Souk/Market and Ancient Sijilmasa